 With a past stretching as far back as antiquity, Hanoi keeps visitors busy with its cultural, historical, and religious attractions.
 Many of these draws are within or close to the Old Quarter.

-Hoa Lu Prison, famously called the Hanoi Hilton during the Vietnam War, is now a museum with exhibits telling the story of Vietnam’s struggle against the French colonisers.
+- Hoa Lu PrisonHoa Lu Prison, famously called the Hanoi Hilton during the Vietnam War, is now a museum with exhibits telling the story of Vietnam’s struggle against the French colonisers.
 Some of the displays here may smack of propaganda but the museum still makes for a great visit.

-Northern Vietnamese food is distinct from food in the rest of the country, with signature dishes such as bun cha (grilled meat eaten with rice noodles) and banh cuon (a rice paper roll filled with shallots, mushrooms, and pork) found on many menus.
+Northern Vietnamese food is distinct from food in the rest of the country, with signature dishes such as - bun cha (grilled meat eaten with rice noodles) and banh cuon (a rice paper roll filled with shallots, mushrooms, and pork) found on many menus.
 Nightlife is especially lively in the Old Quarter as the street-side cafés turn into bars where both locals and tourists sit down to the local Vietnamese draft beer called

 Noi Bai International Airport is the main gateway to Vietnam's capital city.
-It receives flights from all over Asia as well as direct flights from London via Vietnam Airlines.
+It receives flights from all over Asia and Australia as well as direct flights from London via Vietnam Airlines.
 The central attractions of the city are conveniently located in Hoan Kiem District, where most hotels are situated.
 For those venturing away from Hoan Kiem, the most practical mode of transport is taxi cabs, which are plentiful and cheap.
 Make sure to use reputable taxi brands such as Hanoi and Mai Linh.
 The more adventurous, meanwhile, may hop on the back of a motorcycle taxi.
 Agreeing to a final fare before getting on is strongly recommended.

-Hanoi is one of Vietnam's largest and most visited cites and there is a multicultural and traveler-friendly...
+Hanoi is one of Vietnam's largest and most visited cites and there is a multicultural and traveler-f...

 Hanoi is a real paradise for visitors who love to shop until they drop as the city features a large ...

 When it comes to entertainment, Hanoi has plenty to offer.
-In addition to seeing the sights, visitors...
+In addition to seeing the sights, visitor...